Contact dermatitis

 Self-care (What can I do?)

-• Take time to look after your skin both at home and at work and follow your doctor’s advice on using the various creams and treatments.
+• Take good care of your skin, both at home and at work (or school), and follow your doctor’s advice on the correct use of various creams and treatments.

 Where can I get more information?